413x5/mx-wcc24-rs/character-contract/README.md

 ## Overview

-The contract implements a character system where players can use the tokens from the [Resourse Mint Contract](../resource-mint-contract/README.md) to:
+The contract implements a character NFT game where players can use the tokens from the [Resourse Mint Contract](../resource-mint-contract/README.md) and the [Resource Transform Contract](../resource-transform-contract/README.md) to:

 - Mint Citizen NFTs using WOOD and FOOD tokens
 - Upgrade Citizens to Soldiers using GOLD and ORE tokens
-- Manage character attributes including rank, attack, and defence
+- Upgrade Soldiers attributes attack and defence

 ## Contract Structure